prahladyeri/FocusBeam/README.md

 ## 🛠️ Build Instructions

-You can open and build the solution using any recent version of **Visual Studio** (e.g., VS2019 Community Edition).
+You can open and build the solution using any recent version of Visual Studio.

 ### 📌 Dependencies